Arab Bank: Expansion (2000–2010)

 In May 2000, Abd Al Majeed's son Abdel Hamid became CEO.
-Under his leadership, Arab Bank reopened operations in Syria in 2005, and took steps to commence its activities in Iraq, circumstances permitting.
+Under his leadership, the Arab Bank reopened operations in Syria in 2005, and took steps to commence its activities in Iraq, circumstances permitting.
 In January 2007, Arab Bank established Europe Arab Bank (EAB), a London-based, fully owned subsidiary.
 It also acquired 50% of MNG Bank in Turkey (now known as Turkland Bank) and 50% of Al Nisr Al Arabi Insurance company in Jordan, thus introducing bancassurance to its product variety.
 Also, the group established Arab Bank-Syria.
 In 2008, Arab Bank partnered with Vasco, now OneSpan, to work on the bank's authentication technology.

 Over the next few years, the bank opened branches in Frankfurt, London, Australia, New York and Singapore.
 Following the Oslo Peace Accords between Israel and Palestine, at the invitation of Israel, Arab Bank opened branches in several Palestinian towns with broad governmental support.

 2011–present

 Today, Arab Bank provides consumer banking services, as well as corporate and institutional banking services to individuals, corporations, government agencies and other international financial institutions.

 After years of being ranked A− from Fitch, A− from Standard & Poor, and A3 from Moody's, the bank's rankings were dropped twice in 2011.
 Moody's first downgraded its Local Currency Deposit Rating to Baa1, and then downgraded the bank's Financial Strength Rating to a C− from a C. In both instances, Moody's noted the decision was based on an analysis of political instability in the region.
 In April 2012, Moody's announced a possible downgrade of the bank's current Financial Strength Rating as well as its local currency long- and short-term deposit ratings.
 In November 2011, Standard & Poor's lowered its long-term counterparty credit ratings to 'BB' from 'BB+', noting the ratings are constrained by the local currency ratings on the sovereign.
 As of 25 January 2012, Fitch still had Arab Bank ranked at an A−.
+In April 2023, Fitch rated its Viability Rating (VR) b+.